-We give thanks for all the Blessings God has bestowed upon us and the plans undertaken by Government as well as the Ministry of Health and relevant stakeholders and partners to protect Tonga from this Global Pandemic - COVID-19.
+We give thanks for all the blessings God has bestowed upon us and the plans undertaken by Government as well as the Ministry of Health and relevant stakeholders and partners to protect Tonga from this global pandemic - COVID-19.

-One of the most vital components of the Nation's Preparedness and Response as documented in the National Action Plan is Risk Communication.
-It is extremely important that correct information about COVID-19 is shared and that it is contextualized and clear for the public.
-With the objective of developing the Public's knowledge base and understanding, advice is shared to help them make informed decisions on how to protect themselves during this pandemic.
+One of the most vital components of the nation"s preparedness and response documented in the National Action Plan is Risk Communication.
+It is extremely important that correct information about COVID-19 is shared and that it is contextualised and clear for the public.
+With the objective of developing the public"s knowledge base and understanding, advise is shared to help them make informed decisions on how to protect themselves during this pandemic.

-If we do not address this component well and there is misinformation from other sources that are unreliable and irresponsible, this can create unnecessary panic and stress to the Public, ultimately impeding progress and hinders efforts to work together.

-The Ministry of Health cannot do this work alone and sincerely asks for your trust and cooperation, because a united stand builds the strength we need, as a country, to be able to better prepare and respond effectively to the threat of Covid19.
+If we do not address this and there is misinformation from other sources that are unreliable and irresponsible, this can create unnecessary panic and stress based on information that is not true; this will impede progress and hinder efforts to work together.
+The Ministry of Health cannot do this alone and asks for your trust and cooperation because a united stand builds the required strength for us to be able to better prepare to protect ourselves and overcome this threat.

-Best Regards,
+Best Regards.